Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 9.5% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 9.4% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 805,184 2010: 805,505 2011: 815,650 2012: 828,876 2013: 839,572 2014: 850,750 2015: 863,010 2016: 871,512 2017: 878,040 2018: 880,696 2019: 881,549 2010 base 2019